farmanp/ai-code-auditor/docs/DataHub-Taxonomy-Reference.md

 This document provides a comprehensive reference for DataHub entities and aspects that can be detected by the AI code auditor.

+See the [Complexity Rating Guide](Complexity-Guide.md) for explanations of implementation, detection, and performance ratings used in these specifications.

 ## Core Platform Entities

 ### Data Assets